 Table 30 discloses the changes in MünchenerHyp's stock of general and specific credit risk adjustments held against loans and debt securities that are defaulted or impaired.
 The figures shown are the amounts of accumulated specific and general credit risk adjustments for impaired and defaulted loans and debt securities.
 MünchenerHyp shows the previous business year's figures as amounts for the previous reporting figure.
-NEW 3 May: Pursuant to Article 340f of the German Commercial Code (HGB), accumulated general credit adjustments included reserves of $\notin$ 50 million on the date of record while general adjustments to value included reserves of $\notin$ 13 million on the date of record.
+Pursuant to Article 340f of the German Commercial Code (HGB), accumulated general credit adjustments included reserves of € 70 million on the date of record while general adjustments to value included reserves of € 13 million on the date of record.

-TABLE 30: EU CR2-A - CHANGES IN THE STOCK OF GENERAL AND SPECIFIC CREDIT RISK ADJUSTMENTS а b Accumulated specific credit risk adjustment Accumulated general credit risk adjustment 010 020 1 Opening balance 40.6 63.0 2 Increases due to amounts set aside for estimated loan losses during the period 13.2 3 Decreases due to amounts reversed for estimated loan losses during the period 32.0 4 Decreases due to amounts taken against accumulated credit risk adjustments 1.7 5 Transfers between credit risk adjustments 6 Impact of exchange rate differences 7 Business combinations, including acquisitions and disposals of subsidiaries 8 Other adjustments 0.4 20.3 9 Closing balance 20.5 83.2 10 Recoveries on credit risk adjustments recorded directly to the statement of profit or loss 11 Specific credit risk adjustments directly recorded to the statement of profit or loss 0.2
+TABLE 30: EU CR2-A - CHANGES IN THE STOCK OF GENERAL AND SPECIFIC CREDIT RISK ADJUSTMENTS

+- Accumulated specific credit risk adjustment Accumulated general credit risk adjustment 010 020 1 Opening balance 20.5 83.3 2 Increases due to amounts set aside for estimated loan losses during the period 13.3 3 Decreases due to amounts reversed for estimated loan losses during the period 3.5 4 Decreases due to amounts taken against accumulated credit risk adjustments 0.9 5 Transfers between credit risk adjustments 6 Impact of exchange rate differences 7 Business combinations, including acquisitions and disposals of subsidiaries 8 Other adjustments 0.1 9 Closing balance 29.5 83.3 10 Recoveries on credit risk adjustments recorded directly to the statement of profit or loss 11 Specific credit risk adjustments directly recorded to the statement of profit or loss 0.2